cfw-guide/dsi.cfw.guide/_pages/en_US/dsiware-backups.md

    - Repeat this for all files you wish to copy to the same directory

 You should now see the DSiWare title in TWiLight Menu++ or the Unlaunch Filemenu.

+### Section III - Extracting the save file (optional)
+1. In the same folder as `content` for your specified DSiWare, there will be a folder named `data`
+1. Inside the `data` folder is the save file.
+Copy this file to your SD card in the same way you did for the DSiWare title itself
+   - Unlaunch and nds-bootstrap use the `.pub` and `.prv` file extensions for DSiWare save files.
+If your DSiWare save file was originally titled `public.sav`, use the `.pub` extension, and if the save file was originally titled `private.sav`, use the `.prv` extension
+   - If you wish to use the DSiWare save file with TWiLight Menu++, make sure to place it in the `saves` folder at the location of your ROM